DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Companions HP is half the level of their Dealer, rounding up.
 If a character is wounded beyond their health pool, they are *Knocked Out*.
 Armor Points (AP) are an additional resource that would be removed first in the event of a physical wound.
-Two kinds of damage, psychic and poisioning, bypass AP and impact HP directly.

 Armor Range (AR) is how hard you are to hit in general and sets the DR for an attack against you.
 Without armor, this is 4 minus half of your Agility modifier rounded down.